100 + Fundraising Ideas!

 – Dining out: sell vouchers to local pizza shops or hamburger restaurants; or restaurants donate part of profits during a specific time slot

-– Healthy bake sale fundraiser: offer organic breads, not-so-sweet dessert, fruit tarts
+– Healthy bake sale fundraiser: offer organic breads, not-so-sweet dessert, fruit tarts and other baked goods.

 – Funny beauty pageant